jrosen48/utk-homepage/content/post/2021-09-23-updated-pre-print-toward-a-bayesian-perspective-for-science-learners/index.md

 - Account for what we already know
 - Consider alternative explanations

 We also created a Shiny app / widget that uses Bayes' rule under the hood to transform prior information and new evidence into an estimate of how likely a belief is.
-That is available here: https://kubsch.shinyapps.io/Confidence_Updater/
+That is available here: https://kubsch.shinyapps.io/Confidence_Updater/.
+It can - when worked/thought through - be thought of as a support similar to how the Claim, Evidence, Reasoning (CER) framework is commonly used in science teaching.

 We welcome feedback on this work.